Bira/octopus-carnival/_drafts/wir-mm-4e-halfling.md

 Fourth have no nation to call their own.
 The big difference here is that they're not alone in this, as this is also true of a lot of others.

-Halfling commonly live in other people's cities.
+Halflings most often live in other people's cities.
 Their own settlements are always built on the margins of rivers, and make extensive use of them for both food and transportation.